20 Types of Caterpillars in Louisiana

 Luckily, cabbage worms have very few natural predators, so controlling them is relatively easy for most people with a little time and patience.

-One good way to control these and other caterpillars are by hosting their natural predator: parasitic wasps that lay eggs inside cabbageworms’ bodies, killing them before they can get out into your garden and start feasting.
+One good way to control these and other caterpillars is by hosting their natural predator: parasitic wasps that lay eggs inside cabbageworms’ bodies, killing them before they can get out into your garden and start feasting.

 You may be able to purchase these wasps online or through gardening centers if you live in an area where cabbage worms are prevalent.